 Points to Emphasize

-When you answer this question, you want to emphasize your positive experiences with travel and try to maintain a positive tone.
+When you answer the question “Are you willing to travel?” you want to emphasize your positive experiences with travel.
+And you need to maintain a positive tone when doing so.

-- Talk about how travel in previous situations has benefited your education or training.
+- Share information about how travel in previous jobs has benefited your education or professional training

-- Emphasize your commitment to completing your job responsibilities, regardless of where they take you.
+- Emphasize your commitment to completing your job responsibilities, regardless of where the job may take you

 Mistakes You Should Avoid

-If you are not prepared for this question, you might easily focus on the negative and make some of the following mistakes.
+If you are not prepared for the “Are you willing to travel?” question, you might easily focus on the negatives and make some of the following mistakes.

-- Do not complain about travel or talk about past misfortunes in airports.
+- Do not complain about travel or talk about past misfortunes in airports, or at hotels

-- Be careful not to explain that you enjoy sight-seeing or going on vacation.
+- Be careful not to explain that you enjoy sight-seeing or going on vacation while on business travel

-- Avoid going into descriptions of your family responsibilities.
+- Avoid going into descriptions of your family or personal responsibilities

-An excellent answer to this challenging question might go something like the following:
+An excellent answer to “Are you willing to travel?” might go something like the following:

-Of course I am willing to travel for the job.
-Travel in my previous jobs has allowed me to go to special conferences and trainings that have expanded my knowledge.
-Travel is required in many cases to network and complete job responsibilities, and I always like to be an asset to the company for which I work.
+Yes, I’m willing to travel.
+Travel in my previous jobs has allowed me to go to special conferences and trainings that have expanded my knowledge of our industry.
+I always strive to be an asset to the company for which I work—if travel is needed to help the company succeed, I’m definitely game for traveling.

-When you answer this question, you want to show that you are not opposed to the idea of travel.
-The manager wants to see that you understand the role of travel in the normal function of a company.
+When you answer this question, you want to show that you are not opposed to the idea of travel—if the idea of traveling is something that excites you, let that enthusiasm register!